tomwhite/sgkit/vcf_zarr_spec.md

 There is no need for missing or fill values for the `bool` dtype, since Type=Flag fields can only appear in INFO fields, and they always have Number=0.

+In addition to encoding the missing and fill status in the values, some implementations may choose to store this information in accompanying Zarr arrays of the same shape.
+This make masking out missing data easier for the user, since they don't have to know how missing and fill values are encoded for each type.

+An array called `<name>` may have an accompanying array called `<name>_mask` with dtype `bool`, where true values indicate that the corresponding values are missing or fill values, and should be masked out.
+There may also be an accompanying array called `<name>_fill` with dtype `bool`, where true values indicate that the corresponding values are fill values.

 ### Array dimension names

 Following [Xarray conventions](http://xarray.pydata.org/en/stable/internals/zarr-encoding-spec.html), each Zarr array has an attribute `_ARRAY_DIMENSIONS`, which is a list of strings naming the dimensions.